Evexi/Evexi/readme.md

 ##### Log

+Evexi supports injecting logs to the Player logfile using the below method.
+Most args can be provided however the method only takes one param at a time.
+Failed download events are already supported and stored within logs via the API middleware.

+NOTE: Use with caution in a production environment.
-You are able to add logs to the MRX log file via the following method.
-Most args can be provided however the method only takes one param.
-Please be careful with this and avoid using in production.
-Failed download events will already be stored within logs via our API middleware.
-NOTE: This is likely to be removed in later versions so please check if the function exists before using it.
+Also this is likely to be removed in later versions, therefore remember to check if the function exists before using it.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'log', data: 'My log details'}), '*');